genesiscommunitysuccess/docs/docs/04_web/02_web-components/05_layout/01_dynamic-layout.md

 - **serialisable** : boolean attribute that if set will add controls for saving, loading, and resetting the layout.
 Default false.
 - **popout** : boolean attribute that if set will put popout buttons on the header bars.
 Default false.
-- **closable** : boolean attribute that if set will put close buttons on the header bars.
-Default false.
 - **maximise** : boolean attribute that if set will put maximise buttons on the header bars.
 Default false.

 :::info